 Introduction to ARM

-CPU is the brain of a computer and it executes instructions as per the program code/logic flow and it is also known as Processor.
-The speed of processor is expressed in Hertz and current processors work with clock speed of more than one Giga Herz (1,000,000,000 Cycles/second).
+CPU is the brain of a computer, and it executes instructions as per the program code/logic flow, and it is also known as Processor.
+The speed of the processor is expressed in Hertz, and current processors work with a clock speed of more than one Giga Herz (1,000,000,000 Cycles/second).
 Intel and Advanced Micro devices (AMD) processors are used in Servers, Desktops and Laptops.
-ARM, IBM and ATI processors are mostly used in Mobile tablets, Smart phones, Cars, game console and all equipment fitted with embedded systems.
-Different Processors use different Instruction sets and it has its own pros and cons.
+ARM, IBM, and ATI processors are mostly used in Mobile tablets, Smartphones, Cars, game consoles, and all equipment fitted with embedded systems.
+Different Processors use different Instruction sets, and it has its own pros and cons.

 Given below are the ARM Processors:

-ARM processor belongs to RISC family architecture and it was developed by Advanced RISC Machines.
-CISC was the only ISA for some time and there was no formal categorization of ISA then.
-When RISC was invented the Categorization was done to identify different ISAs.
-RISC being the latest ISA, executes one simple (reduced) instruction in about one clock cycle.
-Software focused to enhance performance, makes use of RAM for processing multiple instructions and executes the instruction faster.
+ARM processor belongs to RISC family architecture, and Advanced RISC Machines developed it.
+CISC was the only ISA for some time, and there was no formal categorization of ISA then.
+When RISC was invented, the Categorization was done to identify different ISAs.
+RISC being the latest ISA executes one simple (reduced) instruction in about one clock cycle.
+Software focused on enhancing performance makes use of RAM for processing multiple instructions and executes the instruction faster.

 Features of ARM Processors:

-- Interchangeable use of Registers & Address mode due to its uniform instruction format (Orthogonal Instruction set).
+- Registers & Address mode’s interchangeable use due to its uniform instruction format (Orthogonal Instruction set).

 - Consumes less power.

 - ARM processors are 32-bit 64-bit multicore processor.

 - It processes a reduced number of instructions at a higher speed, completing multi-millions of instructions per second (MIPS).
 The term “Reduced” indicates the work content in instruction is reduced, and it is made simple when compared to CISC.